josefelq/pokedex-api/README.md

 # Pokedex API

 Pokedex API is a fully featured RESTful API that tracks your favorite Pokemons!

-To get started as fast as possible make sure you have the following requirements checked out:
+A live version is up and running here: http://ec2-18-234-189-95.compute-1.amazonaws.com/docs/

+If you want to run it on your machine, keep reading.

+## Requirements

  - OS: Windows (WSL2) or Linux distro
  - Docker v20.10.12+
  - Docker Compose v2.2.3+

 ## Features